 The motor phase current saturates due to the relatively long switching period, causing current ripple in the phase windings.
 The current controller is operating correctly, but the current is not generating torque effectively.
-To understand how inductance affects the current ripple for a motor, the current ripple on a buck converter can be used as a tool [47].
+To understand how inductance affects the current ripple for a motor, the current ripple on a buck converter can be used as a tool [46].
 The original motor specification claimed to have 0.168mH and so a switching frequency of 20kHz would have resulted in a ripple current of 6.5A and 2.5W power loss, assuming a 50% duty cycle.
-However, with the actual motor, this current ripple reaches 35A and over 75W of power loss in the windings!
-At higher duty cycle this gets worse, and explains why torque saturation was observed at outputs above 110Nm during the high-power powered plantar flexion maneuvers.
-This mismatch in switching frequency makes it difficult to achieve a critically damped step response even with more sophisticated modelbased control methods.
+However, with the actual motor inductance being 0.03mH, this current ripple reaches 35A and over 75W of power loss in the windings!
+At higher duty cycle this gets worse, and explains why torque saturation was observed at outputs above 110Nm at the joint.
+This mismatch in switching frequency makes it difficult to achieve a critically damped step response even with more sophisticated model-based control methods.
+Despite dumping current into the motor coils, if it is not timed correctly, it is not possible to generate useful torque at the rotor.
 This torque lag limits the ability to apply and re-direct motor torque, limiting controllability of the actuator at higher loads.
-Ultimately, this limited our ability to demonstrate the knee walking controller due to the higher velocity and power requirement during knee swing deceleration.
 Future improvements would be to increase motor inductance, at the cost of increased winding resistance in order to better match the switching frequency of the motor driver.
 One efficiency balance that needs to be estimated is the trade-off in increasing winding resistance compared to increasing switching frequency which causes switching losses at the driver switches.